 1. Decide What Kind of Room You Need

-The first thing you’ll need to do when you’re going somewhere that will require a hotel stay is figure out exactly what kind of room you’ll need to book.
+The first thing you’ll need to do when you’re going somewhere that will require a hotel stay is to figure out exactly what kind of room you’ll need.

 Important considerations in most cases will include:

 - Location: If you’re traveling to a small town, your options will likely be limited, so this may not be a big deal.
-But if you’re heading to, say, New York City you’ll want to make sure you’re centrally located to the places you want to go.
+But if you’re heading to, say, New York City, you’ll want to make sure your hotel is centrally located to the places you want to go.

 - Amenities: Do you need one bed or two?
 Do you need a kitchenette?
 Are you planning to bring a pet along?
 Do you want access to a pool?
 These are just some of the questions to consider when you’re booking.

 - Quality: Most booking sites will rate properties on a scale from one to five stars.
 The more stars a hotel has, generally, the higher quality it will be.
 You should determine how much comfort you might be willing to sacrifice in order to save money.

 - Reviews: Just because a hotel has four stars doesn’t necessarily mean that it’s going to meet your expectations.
-Be sure to check out what kind of ratings and reviews a hotel has from a site like Tripadvisor, given by people who have actually stayed there.
-They can often be the best indicator of whether you’ll be comfortable or not.
+Be sure to ratings and reviews on sites such as Expedia and Tripadvisor, written by people who have actually stayed there.
+Those reviews can often be the best indicator of whether you’ll be comfortable or not at a particular hotel.

 2. Search for the Best Deal Using Your Parameters

-Once you’ve decided exactly what it is you’re looking for, it’s time to search for the best current deal that meets your specifications.
-There are a number of websites out there that act as aggregators — basically giving you access to most hotels in the U.S. and many around the world.
+Once you’ve decided exactly what you’re looking for, it’s time to search for the best available deal that meets your specifications.
+There are a number of websites out there that act as aggregators, basically giving you access to most hotels in the U.S. and many around the world.

 Here are some of Team Clark’s go-to sites for searching hotel rooms:

-All of these sites allow you to search according to the parameters you settled on in Step 1, though the options may vary slightly from one to the next.
+All of these sites allow you to search according to the parameters decided in Step 1, though the options may vary slightly from one to the next.
 The more specific you can be with your needs, the better you’ll be able to narrow your options.
-That will make your decision easier.

-You’ll probably also notice that the prices for individual rooms you see on these sites will be pretty similar, but not always identical.
+You’ll probably notice that the prices for individual rooms you see on these sites will be pretty similar but not always identical.
 Sometimes sites will have agreements with hotels to sell discounted rooms.
-These sites might also run general promotions that will give you a certain percentage off any hotel booking.
+These sites might also run promotions that will give you a certain percentage off any hotel booking.

-What you want to be careful about is that you’re looking at a price that includes all fees and taxes, so be sure to read the fine print.
+You want to be careful to note that the price includes all fees and taxes, so be sure to read the fine print.
 Understanding the total cost of the room is the only way to compare apples to apples when you’re doing this search.

 3. Book a Refundable Room

-Doing this leaves you the option to cancel the room you’ve booked if you find a better deal in the days leading up to your trip.
+Doing this leaves you the option to cancel the reservation if you find a better deal in the days leading up to your trip.
 So one last tip in this: Note the cancellation deadline before you book.

 4. Search for Better Deals on Priceline and Hotwire Before Your Trip